Aaron8222/data-science-S2023/challenges/c09-income-assignment.md

 - Document your observations here.
   - Median income values for 6-person families tend to have the widest confidence intervals.
-  - There doesn’t seem to be any clear trend in median income, family size, or county.
   - Nantucket and Dukes county have wide confidence intervals for all family sizes.
   - 3 and above family sizes tend to be close together while 2 person